About Jackye Clayton

 I want to ask you if you have any other important sound bites that you'd like to leave for our viewers.

 Well, sure, I want to just say, just stick with it and really join other groups and read as much as you can.
-Our skills that we’re gonna need moving forward are really gonna revolve around those soft skills and that’s for our recruiters.
-We’re gonna have to have a different blend of technology and soft skills and communication and reaching out.
+Our skills that we're gonna need moving forward are really gonna revolve around those soft skills and that's for our recruiters.
+We're gonna have to have a different blend of technology with a human touch and soft skills and communication and reaching out.
 There has to be a certain level of empathy because people are going through various things right now.

 We need to turn that, pay attention to those types of things going on.
 But know that this is always changing, and sometimes change is uncomfortable, but you have to just kind of jump in and go with it in order to adapt.
 Being adaptable is going to be key to making it as we move forward within this economy or the next change or the next change.
+Just be adaptable and open and I think that you'll be all right.

 Absolutely.
 Adaptability as humans, we've always done it.
 We've always come out through crisis, whatever it may be and we have survived.
 So I think it's really time to use that to our advantage.
 Be more flexible, be more open, keep a healthy mind and just be productive during this downturn and actually try to enhance all the skills that probably we've been wanting to do for a long time but we didn't have time for it.